Mcharlsto/YISCEntry/CONTRIBUTING.md

+# Contributing Guidlines:
-# Thanks for taking the time to read and contribute
+### Thanks for taking the time to read and contribute
 * Always contribute to a different branch unless deemed unnecessary
 * Always make sure you include what you contributed in the details box
 * Always contribute nicely